-Peplink is a large and well respected company in the mobile networking space - primarily focused on high end applications covering everything from providing cellular connectivity to fleets of vehicles to enabling whole-building network installations for hotels and offices.
+Peplink is a large and well respected company in the mobile networking space - primarily focused on high end applications ranging from providing cellular connectivity to fleets of vehicles to enabling whole-building network installations for hotels and offices.

 While Peplink's Pepwave routers are not specifically designed with individual mobile users in mind, they do offer many solid and well supported products that many advanced users have grown to rely on.

-The BR1 is a tiny box with a lot of built in capabilities - including a WiFi-as-WAN capable Wi-Fi router, three wired ethernet ports (2x LAN, 1x WAN), and a built in cellular modem - all capable of being powered directly off of vehicle DC power.
+The BR1 is a tiny box with a lot of built in capabilities - including a WiFi-as-WAN capable Wi-Fi router, wired ethernet ports, and a built in cellular modem, all capable of being powered directly off of vehicle DC power.

 - Wi-Fi Router: Yes